bloominstituteoftechnology/webapi-iii-challenge/README.md

 Use Node.js and Express to design and build an API that performs CRUD operations on **users, posts and post tags**.
 Write custom middleware to ensure that the _tags_ are uppercased before they are processed by the request handlers.

-### Download Project Files and Install Dependencies
+### Download Project Files and Install Dependenciesnpm

 * **Fork** and **Clone** this repository.
 * **CD into the folder** where you cloned the repository.